CodeFromAnywhere/sensible/docs/guides/conventions.md

 # Conventions Code From Anywhere

-- component/class folders and filenames should be PascalCase, all other folders kebab-case
+- component/class folders and filenames should be PascalCase, all other folders kebab-case. `.md`-files should also be kebab-case.

 - variables should be camelCase